HyoungsungKim/Study-Reinforcement-learning/Hands-on/Ch8.md

 DQN extensions

 - N-step DQN
-  - How to improve convergence speed and stability with a simple unrolling of the Bellman equation, and why it is not an ultimatie solution
+  - How to improve convergence speed and stability with a simple unrolling of the Bellman equation, and why it is not an ultimate solution
 - Double DQN
   - How to deal with DQN overestimation of the values of the actions
 - Noisy networks